teco-kit/p4a-sensorAPI/README.md

 * @simonbates

-The workwas supported by funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under [grant agreement no 610510](http://www.prosperity4all.eu).
+The work was supported by funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under [grant agreement no 610510](http://www.prosperity4all.eu).
 Visit [GPII Developerspace](http://developerspace.gpii.net) to find more useful accessibility resources.